zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-jersey-rest-api-service.md

 # Java Jersey REST APIs

-As an API developer, use this guide to onboard your Java Jersey REST API service into the Zowe API Mediation Layer.
+As an API developer, use this guide to onboard your Java Jersey REST API service into the Zowe&trade; API Mediation Layer.
 This article outlines a step-by-step process to make your API service available in the API Mediation Layer.

 The following procedure is an overview of steps to onboard a Java Jersey REST API application with the API Mediation Layer.